Sample Standard Deviation Formula (Table of Contents)

 Sample Standard Deviation Formula – Example #1

-Let’s say we have two sample data sets, A & B, and each contains 20 random data points and have the same mean.
-Calculate the Sample Standard Deviation for the data set A & B.
+Let’s say we have two sample data sets, A & B, each containing 20 random data points with the same mean.
+Calculate the Sample Standard Deviation for the data sets A & B.

 Solution: